cachimiro/1-mile-stone-project/README.md

 Credits

 Content

-•	All the texts/information were provided by the owner of the company and my own words Media
+•	All the texts/information were provided by the owner of the company and my own words to translate it to the English language

+Media
-•	The photos used in this site were obtained from, the owner of the company and a picture of herself Acknowledgements
+•	The photos used in this site were obtained from, the owner of the company and a picture of herself

+Acknowledgements
-•	I received inspiration for this project from; clothing, brands, past projects done with the code institute.
+•	I received inspiration for this project from; clothing brands, past projects done with the code institute.